Ssstaffsignal

 Phase 3: High-Level Architecture (5–7 minutes)

-1. Gateway-level enforcement — not per-service middleware (one enforcement point, not N)
+1. Gateway-level enforcement — one enforcement point, not N per-service middlewares

-2. Local-first with Redis coordination — local token bucket for sub-ms checks, periodic async sync to Redis for cross-instance coordination.
-Redis is NOT in the critical request path
+2. Local-first with Redis coordination — local token bucket for sub-ms checks; async sync to Redis; Redis is NOT in the critical path

 4. Config store separate from enforcement — policy changes propagate asynchronously, not in the hot path

-5. Observability from day one — 429 rate, false positive rate, Redis latency p99, silent fail-open detection
+5. Observability from day one — 429 rate, false positive rate, Redis latency p99, bypass rate

 Phase 4: Transition to Depth (1 minute)

-If the interviewer doesn't have a preference, lead with fail-open vs fail-closed — it's the most impressive and the most universally applicable.
+If the interviewer doesn't have a preference: lead with fail-open vs fail-closed — most impressive and most universally applicable.

 Phase 5: Deep Dives (25–30 minutes)

-The interviewer will steer, but be prepared to go deep on any of these.
-For each, follow the Staff pattern: state the tradeoff → pick a position → quantify the cost → explain who absorbs that cost.
+For each, follow the Staff pattern: state the tradeoff → pick a position → quantify the cost → name who absorbs it.

 Fault Line 1: Fail-open vs fail-closed (5–7 min)